What Happens If I Don't Meet My Minimum Requirements?

 Frequently Asked Questions

-At Stanford, all students are expected to meet certain minimum academic progress requirements to remain in good academic standing.
+At Stanford, all undergraduate students are expected to meet certain minimum academic progress requirements to remain in good academic standing.
 They must:

 - Maintain a cumulative GPA of 2.0 or better